CoderDojo-Content/Advanced-HTML-CSS/en/sidenotes-and-captions.md

-1. If you want to add a **caption** to a picture, that is, some text that goes with it like a title or short description, then you could make use of two elements designed just for that purpose: `figure` and `figcaption`!
+1. If you want to add a **caption** to a picture, that is, some text that goes with it like a title or short description, then you could make use of two elements designed just for that purpose: **figure** and **figcaption**!

-2. Find an `img` element where you have text above or below that goes with the picture.
-I'm working with the Tito picture on index.html, but you can go with whatever is on your website.
+2. Find an **img** element where you have text above or below that goes with the picture.
+I'm working with the Tito picture on i_ndex.html_, but you can go with whatever is on your website.
    ```html
       <img id="imgTito" class="solidRoundBorders" src="tito.png" alt="Tito the dog" />
       <p>
         Tour guide Tito!
       </p>
    ```

 3. On the line above the code, add the tag `<figure>`.
 Place the closing tag `<\figure>` on a new line after the code.

-4. Next, remove the `p` tags, or whatever tags you have around the text \(maybe it's a heading, like `h2`?\) and put the text in between `<figcaption> <\figcaption>` tags instead.
+4. Next, remove the **p** tags, or whatever tags you have around the text \(maybe it's a heading, like **h2**?\) and put the text in between `<figcaption> <\figcaption>` tags instead.
 The whole thing should look something like this:
    ```html
       <figure>
          <img id="imgTito" class="solidRoundBorders" src="tito.png" alt="Tito the dog" />